Regulations effective September 1, 2019.

 As a student in Athabasca University’s English program, you will read a wide range of works from diverse genres, countries, and historical periods, and analyze forms, styles, and ideas in terms of a variety of literary theories, from feminist to postcolonial.
 You will exercise and develop skills in critical thinking, interpretation, and writing.

 Athabasca University has developed program learning outcomes that can assist you in making informed decisions about you career options upon graduating.

 For specific degree requirements view each program page.

 Students complete the program regulations in effect at the time of their enrolment.

 Requirements in addition to the general program requirements for the 3-year BA with Concentration:

-Select all courses labelled ENGL, except all 100-level English courses.
+Select 21 credits from any courses labelled ENGL, except all 100-level English courses.
 English courses at the 100 level will not count towards the concentration in English.

 To achieve a balanced concentration in English, students should select courses in British, Canadian, and American literature, within a range of genres and historical periods, as well as courses in topics that are global, non-canonical, or otherwise representative of marginalized or minoritized communities.

 Information effective Sept.
 1, 2019 to Aug.
 31, 2020.